LeeJMorel/TeamProject01/README.md

 In your textbook, Building Java Programs, 5th Edition, on page 1027 (1026 eBook) of Chapter 16 please do Programming Project #3.

 The implimentation of several methods is (or can be) the same between our ArrayList and LinkedList.
 Write a common abstract superclass called AbstractList that impliments the common behavior and is extended by both ArrayList and LinkedList.
-Facotr out the common code from the two list classes into this abstract superclass so that no code duplication occurs between the two.
+Factor out the common code from the two list classes into this abstract superclass so that no code duplication occurs between the two.
 Use iterators whenever possible in the abstract code to ensure that the implimentation is efficient for both types of lists.

 #### Project Expectations